johan-sports/pyheatshrink/README.rst

 Files/Streams
 =============

-The file interface attempts to immitate the behaviour of the builtin `file` object and other file-like objects (E.g. :code:`bz2.BZ2File`), thus you can expect all methods implemented in :code:`file` to also be available.
+The file interface attempts to imitate the behaviour of the builtin `file` object and other file-like objects (E.g. :code:`bz2.BZ2File`), thus you can expect all methods implemented in :code:`file` to also be available.